satya0-8/Diabetes_Classification/README.md

 ### Learning Objective
-The following points were the objective of the project (The main intention was to create an end-to-end ML project.)
+The following points were the objective of the project.
 - Data gathering
 - Descriptive Analysis
 - Data Visualizations